Can You Take CBD With HRT?

 That being said, there's very little research on CBD's effects directly on estrogen.

-We'll have to a step up the latter to GnRH.
+We'll have to a step up the ladder to GnRH.

 Gonadal Releasing Hormone - the substance that starts off the whole cascade of sex hormones.